Baby

 Another commenter also defended the dad’s approach: “Your wife is handling this terribly.
 Of course you would need help if you don’t get to spend as much time with them.
 That doesn’t make you a bad parent.”

-However some felt Genius Dad’s techniques could use some refining.
+However, some felt that Genius Dad’s techniques could use some refining.

 Dude, there are better ways to do this,” one commenter advised.